ruplet/ruplet.github.io/docs/_posts/2024-02-14-about-sudoku.md

 title: About Sudoku
 ---

+## Main question
+Can you write an efficient computer program, which will output a random, uniquely solvable Sudoku puzzle?
+What about a random, solvable Rubik's cube state?
+I.e. sample from the uniform distribution over all valid Sudoku puzzles (2 ways: a) sample from solved Sudoku grids, then proceed to just remove some entries, but it might render the solution to not be unique, b) sample from the set of solvable, unfinished sudoku grids)

 ## About Rubik's Cube
 Language for Rubik's Cube?
 a) sequence of moves from the solved state to the current state